Introduction

 Months 10 to 22

-I underwent interventions from a multi-disciplinary team of occupational therapists, psychologists and a physiotherapist.
+I underwent interventions from a Multi-Disciplinary Team (MDT) of occupational therapists, psychologists and a physiotherapist.
 There are minutes of meetings, as well as descriptions of some of the tasks I was encouraged to undertake.

 Speech and language therapy tasks involved me doing simple exercises on vocabulary and the like, similar to what I might have done at an early school age.
 With hindsight I can see how this was extremely useful to me, as it made me aware that I wasn’t as limited as I imagined myself to be.